learn-co-students/react-presentation-components-lab-re-coded_sanaa_web001/README.md

 3. It should render a `<div>` to the page that contains the text: "I am just happy".

-4. It should receive one property called `handleClick` that performs some sort of action in response to a click — your choice!
+4. If you open the `index.js` file, you'll see that `SimplerComponent` receives one prop called `handleClick` that is currently `undefined`.
+Rewrite this prop to perform any action of your choise!
+Then, make sure `SimplerComponent` can trigger this action when it's clicked on.

 When you've finished this component, take a moment to compare it to the previous presentational component we wrote.
 See how much more stable it is?
 It has no